pineapplemachine/higher/docs/rulebook.md

 It is unsafe to assign a value to any attribute of a sequence.
 All operations done with sequences should be done by calling documented methods.

+### Function purity

+It is unsafe to provide an impure function as input where higher expects a pure function.
+One of the primary reasons for this lack of safety is that higher does not make any guarantees or assertions about whether or how many times an assumed-pure function will be called for some input.

+### Argument modification

+It is always unsafe to pass a function as input to higher if that function may modify any objects passed to it as arguments.

 ## Higher's rules

 These are rules that you can rely on higher following: